marwan-at-work/marwanio/blog/posts/simple-ui-gopherjs-vecty.md

 ### So how does the render method work?

-A Component's render method must return a `*vecty.HTML`.
+A Component's render method must return a `vecty.ComponentOrHTML`.
 Think of it as a component that must return a DOM element.
 Afterall, you're coding a web page.
 This is where the `elem` package comes in.
 It gives you access to all DOM elements, such as the `<body>` tag above.

 ### What's going on inside the `elem.Body` function?